 - Be alert to the medical needs (and other possible needs) of children with medical conditions, whether physical or mental health issues - Operate clear and supportive policies on drugs, alcohol and substance misuse - Operate robust health and safety procedures - Take practicable steps to ensure that School premises are secure - Ensure all visitors sign in on arrival and out on departure and are escorted while on the School premises by a member of staff or appropriately vetted volunteer.
-All visitors are given a visitor badge which must be clearly displayed at all times

-- Ensure all staff are expected to sign in and out regardless of the hours they work or the contract they have - The School has a Lone Working Policy for working in the School outside of normal working hours or in the School holidays - Provide relevant and up to date medical and health and safety training.
+All visitors are given a visitor badge which must be clearly displayed at all times - The School has a Lone Working Policy for working in the School outside of normal working hours or in the School holidays - Provide relevant and up to date medical and health and safety training.

-The DSL for Safeguarding and Child Protection is on the School's Health and Safety Committee and oversees the School Health Centre, working closely with the School Nurses and Counsellor, and Head of Individual Needs.
+The DSL for Safeguarding and Child Protection is on the School's Health and Safety Committee and works closely with the School Nurses and Counsellors, and Head of Individual Needs.

-5 Child Protection Training and Teaching
+6 Child Protection Training and Teaching